IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Schematic Checking
 ------------------
 Run ERC and make sure there are no ERC errors.
-Do a design review with another group.
+Have a design review with another group.

 *Design reviews* are when you explain/present your design to a group of peers/coworkers with similar or more technical knowledge to verify your design.